vlongle/learning-hive/README.md

 See random_projection.py, with the same projection, it takes the 4th task 1 epoch to reach back 90%.
 With random projection per task, it takes 4 epochs (Mono).
 (Mod): same projection takes 1 epoch to get back to 92%.
 The model didn't make any new components (keep components=3).
 With random per task projection, Mod took 5 epochs to get 90%, and have to use a new module.
 Generalization across tasks is non-existent!

+TODO: multi-agent coordination is all over the place...
+We should **not** parallelize the sending part because the receiver must be present at the end of the pipe when the caller makes the call.